Books can be used as primary or secondary sources, according to their publication date and the topic of your research.

 There are three catalogs you can use to identify books on your topic:

 OSCAR is the online catalog for Santa Clara University.
 It includes all the books, print and electronic, in our collection as well as other materials such as videos, periodicals (not ARTICLES in them!) , and government documents.

-LINK+ is a catalog for approximately 70 libraries (mostly public, but there are a few academic libraries) in California.
+LINK+ is a catalog for more than 50 libraries (mostly public, but there are a few academic libraries) in California and Nevada.
 You can easily request books from LINK+ and get them in a few days.

 WorldCat includes books and other materials from academic, public, special, and national libraries around the world.
 Materials you identify here can be requested through Interlibrary Loan.
 Getting books this way, though, is going to take time ... at a minimum, a week.

 There are several large electronic book projects that can help you identify books and, sometimes, actually access the fulltext in electronic form (for many public domain, pre-1925, books).
 A few big ones are:

 ACLS Humanities E-Book Project, a collection of 2,800 full-text titles offered by the ACLS in collaboration with twenty learned societies, nearly 100 contributing publishers, and librarians at the University of Michigan’s Scholarly Publishing Office.

 The most difficult part of searching library databases of any kind is figuring out the language to use.
 Library catalogs, like OSCAR, LINK+ and WORLDCAT, are particularly difficult.
 You will need to spend real time figuring out the best words to use in searches and doing lots of searching!